 I have been posting a lot digital photographs recently.
-There have been so many “digigraphs” of late that I have decided to set up an second web site LessBeauty // MoreBrains.
-The stream started when I joined Instagram.
-And while I liked the various quirky Polaroid-like frames Instagram offers.
-It feels less like a way of creating interesting images.
-And more like a way of connecting with people.
-A sort of visual Twitter.
+There have been so many “digigraphs” of late that I have decided to set up a second web site LessBeauty // MoreBrains.
+The stream started when I joined Instagram, and while I liked the various quirky Polaroid-like frames they offer, it feels less like a way of creating interesting images, and more like a way of connecting with people, a sort of visual Twitter.

-I’m not entirely sure what these digigraphs are.
-Other than to say they’re sketches for something as yet to be defined.
-Anyway I will not be posting so many digigraphs here.
-Instead all my digigraph efforts will take up space on LessBeauty // MoreBrains.
+I’m not entirely sure what these digigraphs are, other than to say they’re sketches for something as yet to be defined.
+Instead of posting digigraphs here, all of my digigraph efforts will take up space on LessBeauty // MoreBrains.